Dhadakebaaz: Plot

-Lakshya and Mahesh further manage to knock Kautya Mahakaal unconscious and the police are called in to the scene by Rede.
-As a result, all of Kautya Mahakaal's henchmen are arrested and sent to prison for their crimes, while Rede also agrees for Lakshya and Ganga's marriage.
-As everyone rejoice in the defeat of Kautya Mahakaal, the latter shockingly regains consciousness and shoots down Lakshya fatally before escaping from his hideout.
-Mahesh chases Kautya Mahakaal and gets into a combat with him.
+Lakshya and Mahesh further manage to knock Kavtya Mahakal unconscious and the police are called in to the scene by Rede.
+As a result, all of Kavtya Mahakal's henchmen are arrested and sent to prison for their crimes, while Rede also agrees for Lakshya and Ganga's marriage.
+As everyone rejoices in the defeat of Kavtya Mahakal, the latter shockingly regains consciousness and shoots down Lakshya fatally before escaping from his hideout.
+Mahesh chases Kavtya Mahakal and gets into a combat with him.

-Eventually, Kautya Mahakaal is shot dead by Uma in revenge of her parents' death.
+Eventually, Kavtya Mahakal is shot dead by Uma in revenge for her parents' deaths.
 Mahesh and Uma return to the crime scene and with Ganga, Bappa and Rede, lament the tragic loss of Lakshya who miraculously survives with the blessings of Gangaram, much to everyone's happiness.
 Before his departure, Gangaram advises everyone to always be powerful and defeat all the evil in the world, and also to never part with each other and stay united.
 The film ends with everyone bidding farewell to Gangaram as he is finally freed from his curse and leaves for his heavenly abode.